andybyers21/Updated-Portfolio/content/portfolio/go_news_api.md

 ![news 1](/img/news/news_1.png)

-Using [NewsAPI.org](https://newsapi.org/)'s JSON API integration to colect data, fetch news articles matching a user search query and present the results on the page.
+The app uses [NewsAPI.org](https://newsapi.org/)'s JSON API integration to colect data, fetch news articles matching a user search query and present the results on the page.
 News API is a simple HTTP REST API for searching and retrieving live articles from all over the web.